k-stailey/openstack-chef-docs/source/index.rst

 Welcome to the **Chef for OpenStack** Guide!
 The purpose of this guide is to help you understand how to deploy and manage your OpenStack deployment with Chef, using the **Chef for OpenStack** cookbooks as a basis.
 This guide is not intended to provide an introduction to OpenStack, there is already a tremendous amount of great content available at http://docs.openstack.org

-This document is broken into 3 broad sections:
+This document is broken into 6 broad sections:

 * :doc:`Architecture </architecture>` - overview of the architecture for **Chef for OpenStack**.
-* :doc:`Prerequisites </prerequisites>` - documentation for the hardware, network and operating system requirements.
+* :doc:`Prerequisites </prerequisites>` - the hardware, network and operating system requirements.
-* :doc:`Installation </installation>` - documentation on how to install Chef for Openstack.
+* :doc:`Installation </installation>` - how to install Chef for Openstack.
+* :doc:`Example Deployment </example>` - example configuration of a small test lab.
-* :doc:`Knife-OpenStack </knife-openstack>` - documentation on using the OpenStack plugin for Knife for provisioning instances.
+* :doc:`Knife-OpenStack </knife-openstack>` - using the OpenStack plugin for Knife for provisioning and managing instances.
-* :doc:`Additional Resources </resources>` - additional useful information and linkes related to **Chef for OpenStack**.
+* :doc:`Additional Resources </resources>` - additional useful information and links related to **Chef for OpenStack**.

 Get Involved
 ------------